-DivSeek Intl has launched 11 Hub Pilots in North America, Australasia, India, Africa and Europe.
-Led by teams of independent researchers, the initial Pilot phase will be a minimum of one year and will provide a framework to identify opportunities for formalization of inter-regional collaborations, leveraging of regional capacity and supporting the training needs of young researchers.
+During 2020 DivSeek Intl launched 11 Hub Pilots in North, Central & S. America, Australasia, India, Africa and Europe.
+Led by teams of independent researchers, the initial Pilot phase is for a minimum of one year and will provide a framework to identify opportunities for formalization of inter-regional collaborations, leveraging of regional capacity and supporting the training needs of young researchers.

 Activities in the Hub Pilots include: